jensaymoo/AlterRoslynMcp/README.md

 ### `load_solution`

 Use this tool when you need to start working with a .NET solution and no solution has been loaded yet.
 This must be the first tool called in a session before any code analysis or navigation tools can be used.
-In fresh or detached worktrees, `baselineDiagnostics` can spike when generated/intermediate artifacts have not been restored yet, so high counts are not always handwritten-source failures.
+The result now includes a readiness state so fresh or detached worktrees can be reported as degraded_missing_artifacts or degraded_restore_recommended instead of leaving users to infer that from diagnostics alone.

 Parameters:
 - `solutionHintPath` (optional): Absolute path to a `.sln` file, or to a directory used as the recursive discovery root for `.sln`/`.slnx` files.
 If omitted, the tool will auto-detect from the current workspace.